NCL Home> Application examples> Models || Data files for examples

 Non-uniform grids and triangular mesh conversion

-The ORCA grid used in the examples on this page is a non-uniform grid.
+The ORCA grid used for many of the examples on this page is a non-uniform grid.
 It was given to us by Christophe Cassou from the Centre National de la Recherche Scientifique (CNRS/CERFACS) in Toulouse.
 This grid is common in Europe, particularly in France; the IPSL centre ("Institut Pierre-Simon Laplace model") developed it.
 More information on the grid can be obtained here.

-It is better to convert this grid to a triangular mesh (available since NCL version 4.2.0.a032) rather than interpolate it to a uniform grid before contouring.
+It is better to convert this grid to a triangular mesh rather than interpolate it to a uniform grid before contouring.
 Note that only contouring is available with triangular mesh conversion at this time.

 If the input array to a gsn_csm graphical interface is one- dimensional, and also has one-dimensional lat/lon arrays of the same length, NCL automatically uses triangular mesh conversion.
 The lat/lon information must be provided by setting sfXArray and sfYArray.